MicrosoftDocs/learn/learn-pr/azure/expose-hybrid-services-with-azure-relay/includes/3-exercise-create-azure-relay-hybrid-connection.md

 Azure creates and deploys the new namespace.
 This deployment might take several minutes.

-## Get the primary connection string and primary key, and store them for later use
+## Get the primary key and primary connection string

 Azure Relay helps maintain security by requiring applications to supply an access key when they connect.
-Get that key now, so you can use it in the app code later in the module.
+Get and store that key now, so that you can use it in the app code later in the module.

 1. When the namespace deployment is finished, in the left pane, select **All resources**, and then select the relay you created.
 1. Under **Settings**, select **Shared access policies**, and then select the **RootManageSharedAccessKey** policy.

     ![Get the access key for the relay](../media/3-obtain-access-key.png)

+1. To save the primary key and primary connection string, do the following:

-1. Next to the **Primary Key** box, select **Copy to clipboard**.
+  a.
+Next to the **Primary Key** box, select the **Copy to clipboard** button.
-1. In Notepad or another text editor, paste the key.
+  b.
+In Notepad or another text editor, paste the key.
-1. Next to the **Primary Connection String** box, select **Copy to clipboard**.
+  c.
+Next to the **Primary Connection String** box, select the **Copy to clipboard** button.
-1. In the text editor, paste the connection string on a new line.
+  d.
+In the text editor, paste the connection string on a new line.
-1. Name the text file *AccessKeys.txt*, and save it to a local folder.
+  e.
+Name the text file *AccessKeys.txt*, and save it to a local folder.

 ## Create a new hybrid connection in the namespace